 - You have not been bankrupt before.
 If you have been bankrupt before, your discharge will not be automatic and must be heard before a Registrar or a Judge;

 - Your creditors, the Superintendent of bankruptcy, and the Trustee are not opposing your discharge.
 Occasionally, creditors oppose a bankrupt’s discharge and the matter is heard before a Registrar or a Judge.
 A discharge is usually granted when you are only earning sufficient income to reasonably support yourself and your dependents.
 The Trustee has an obligation to oppose your discharge if you have not completed your duties as a bankrupt.

 What are the major steps in a Consumer Proposal?

 Contact a Trustee

 The first step in the process is to contact one of our professionals for a free, confidential, no-obligation consultation.
-This number will reach the Sands & Associates office that is closest to you: (604) 310-0911.
+This number will reach Sands & Associates, toll-free: 1-800-661-3030.

 We will review your financial situation and assist you in preparing the Consumer Proposal.
 We will prepare the necessary documents to file the Consumer Proposal with the Office of the Superintendent of Bankruptcy.

 The Trustee will notify all of the individual’s creditors and provide them with a copy of the Consumer Proposal and other relevant financial information.
 Once creditors receive notification that the proposal has been filed, they are prohibited from taking any further collection actions.
 They will also receive a Report of the Trustee, which comments on the individual’s ability to meet the terms of the Consumer Proposal and provides a comparison of realization to creditors in the Consumer Proposal versus a bankruptcy.